danielbodnar/awesome-stars/README.md

 ## nginx

 - [LandRegistry/common-dev-env](https://github.com/LandRegistry/common-dev-env) - A generic Docker/Docker Compose-based development environment with some useful hooks to get apps up and running faster
-- [fractalnetworksco/selfhosted-gateway](https://github.com/fractalnetworksco/selfhosted-gateway) - Docker native tunneling to localhost.
-Expose local docker containers to the public Internet.
+- [fractalnetworksco/selfhosted-gateway](https://github.com/fractalnetworksco/selfhosted-gateway) - Self-hosted Docker native tunneling to localhost.
+Expose local docker containers to the public Internet with a docker compose interface.
 - [collinbarrett/FilterLists](https://github.com/collinbarrett/FilterLists) - :shield: The independent, comprehensive directory of filter and host lists for advertisements, trackers, malware, and annoyances.
 - [codeaprendiz/learn-devops](https://github.com/codeaprendiz/learn-devops) - I am using this repository to document my devops journey.
 I follow the process of learning everything by tasks.
 Every task has an associated objective that encompasses an underlying concept.
 Concepts
 - [leandromoreira/cdn-up-and-running](https://github.com/leandromoreira/cdn-up-and-running) - CDN Up and Running - Building a CDN from Scratch to Learn about CDN, Nginx, Lua, Prometheus, Grafana, Load balancing, and Containers.